-Step 12 - Remove the display cable bracket
+Step 13 - Remove the display cable bracket

-- Use a pair of tweezers to carefully unhinge and remove the metal bracket sitting on top of the display cable connector. - (i) Make sure to keep this component to reinstall it during reassembly.
+• Use a pair of tweezers to remove the metal bracket sitting on top of the display cable connector.

+(i) Make sure to keep this component to reinstall it during reassembly.

-Step 13 - Disconnect the display cable
+Step 14 - Disconnect the display cable

-Use a spudger to disconnect the display flex cable by prying the connector straight up from its socket.
+• Use a spudger to disconnect the display flex cable by prying the connector straight up from its socket.

-Step 14 - Remove the screen
+Step 15 - Remove the screen

-- Remove the screen. - ☑ During reassembly: - If you replaced the screen, check the front-facing camera hole on the screen and remove any remaining protective liners in it. - (i) Remember to reinstall the display cable bracket. - This is a good point to test your phone before sealing it up.
+- Remove the screen.

+- During reassembly:

+- If you replaced the screen, check the screen's front-facing camera hole and sensor cutout for any protective liners.
+Remove these liners before you close the phone up.

+(i) Remember to reinstall the display cable bracket.

+- This is a good point to test your phone before sealing it up.
 Temporarily connect your screen, power on your phone, and make sure it works as expected.
-Before continuing with reassembly, power off your phone and disconnect the screen. - Follow this guide if you're using custom-cut adhesives for your device. - Follow this guide if you're using a pre-cut adhesive card. - If you're installing a new screen, follow this guide to calibrate the fingerprint sensor.
+Before continuing with reassembly, power off your phone and disconnect the screen. - Follow this guide if you're using custom-cut adhesives for your device. - Follow this guide in case you're using a pre-cut adhesive card. - If you're installing a new screen, follow this guide to calibrate the fingerprint sensor.

-Step 15 - Loosen the graphite film adhesive
+Step 16 - Loosen the graphite film adhesive

 - Apply a heated iOpener or a heat gun to the rear glass to loosen the adhesive underneath the graphite films on top of the battery.
-Apply the iOpener for at least two minutes. - ⚠ Don't apply heat directly onto the battery.
+Apply the iOpener for at least two minutes. - Don't apply heat directly onto the battery.
 It is susceptible to heat damage and could cause a thermal event.

-Step 16 - Remove the graphite films
+Step 17 - Remove the graphite film

-- ⚠ Take care not to puncture or bend the battery with your tool-a punctured or bent battery may leak dangerous chemicals or cause a thermal event. - Use a pair of blunt nose tweezers or a clean fingernail to carefully peel the black graphite film off the top edge of the battery and the motherboard shield. - Remove the graphite film.
+Take care not to puncture or bend the battery with your tool-a punctured or bent battery may leak dangerous chemicals or cause a thermal event.

-- (i) If the graphite film is hard to peel off, it has most likely cooled down.
-Reapply your iOpener or heat gun to the rear glass for 1-2 minutes to reheat it. - Use a pair of blunt nose tweezers or a clean fingernail to carefully peel the black graphite film off the left edge of the battery and the motherboard shield.
+- Use a pair of blunt nose tweezers or a clean fingernail to carefully peel the black graphite film off the bottom edge of the battery and the motherboard shield. - Remove the graphite film.